karna554/Webdesign-Training/README.md

 # Webdesign-Files
-I developed the webpages and websites using HTML, CSS and JS
+I developed the webpages and websites using HTML5, CSS3, BOOTSTRAP4 and JS